quixio/quix-streams/docs/tutorials/purchase-filtering/README.md

 ## 2. Our Example

-We will use a simple producer to generate some mock purchase data, which our new Purchase Summing application will then transform and filter as required.
+We will use a simple producer to generate some mock purchase data, which our new Purchase Filtering application will then adjust and filter as required.

 ## 3. Main Takeaways

-The primary lesson in this example is learning how you can use common pandas-like operations on dictionary/JSON data to perform various transformations as if it were a dataframe.
+The primary lesson: learning how you can use common pandas-like operations on dictionary/JSON data to perform various transformations as if it were a dataframe.